 Having taken time out to complete a full time MBA at Trinity College Dublin in 1998-99, Anthony then held senior management roles at a number of organisations including Ticketek NZ and Noel Leeming Group.
 Approximately ten years ago, Anthony made the decision to use his skills and experience to positively impact the lives of young New Zealanders.
 This included a six year stint as General Manager at First Foundation – an organisation set up to assist academically talented and financially disadvantaged New Zealand students.
 Anthony also established two charitable trusts which continue to be successful in supporting other not for profit organisations and talented young sports people respectively.
 Other activities have included governance roles (including Campbells Bay school), youth mentoring, participating in some wonderful fundraising events and volunteering my time for various worthy organisations – including coaching a number of junior sports teams.
 Anthony and Vanessa, together with their three children live in Campbell’s Bay.
 Our oldest boy is currently in Year 7 at TNIS.

-Carolyn Coster is a mother of three, with her oldest daughter having nearly completed her time at TNIS and her next daugher starting here in 2017.
+Carolyn Coster is a mother of three, with her oldest daughter having completed her time at TNIS in 2016 and her next daugher just starting here in 2017.
 She has lived in the local area for over 15 years and works as a Teacher Aide at a local kindergarten.
 She joined the Board of Trustees in 2015 and is enjoying the learning experience and being involved in the school.

 For a day job, although a qualified accountant, Russell consults to companies designing and managing the build of systems to improve their processes.
 He also enjoy exercise and appreciates the benefits of being healthy brings to everyday life, although he leaves the competitive side to his enthusiastic daughters these days!

 Russell is also on the Board at Takapuna Primary School.